victrme/Bonjourr-Safari/README.md

 -   In Safari status bar, got to Safari > Preferences > Advanced tab
 -   Show Develop menu in menu bar
 -   Develop > Allow Unsigned Extensions

-## Features not working

--   Bookmarks import: `browser.bookmarks` will never be available on Safari
--   Safari doesn't have access to most visited websites